splynx/docs/files/en/payment_systems/stripe/stripe.md

 The add-on can be installed in two methods, via the CLI or the Web UI of your Splynx server.

-To install the Stripe add-on via CLI the following commands can be used:
+To install the Stripe add-on via CLI, the following commands can be used:

 ```bash